pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 30](images/Slide30.png)

-The well known lens proteins are the logical first sanity check to start with.
+The well known lens proteins are a logical sanity check to start with.
 Seeing what are useful ways to visualize the known changes for these proteins will give us insight into how to approach other proteins.
 Crystallins and a few other well-known lens proteins were picked.
 Plots of relative abundances versus age will be done.
 There are different ways to summarize relative abundances that affect plots.
-Since the lens is basically a protein sink, differences between succesive ages may tell us what proteins were expressed in that time interval.
+Since the lens is basically a protein sink, differences between successive ages may tell us what proteins were expressed in that time interval.
 If we want to compare groups of proteins, what do we have to do to the data to make plots similar?

 ---